Demand Planning & Facilities Manager

 What is your educational background?

 I majored in political science at UCLA, with my field of concentration in international relations.
-At the moment, I’m currently in the process of earning my MBA from Loyola Marymount.

 What do you enjoy most about working at WPS?